May 30, 2026

 The problem isn't how the image looks on your blog.

-The problem is what happens when that image encounter the Retina displays, Google Discover, and Social media networks.
+The problem is what happens when that image encounters Retina displays, Google Discover, and Social media networks.

 To avoid these hidden traps, your golden rule is to avoid uploading any featured image that is less than 1200x630px.